 Kaitlyn Bunker, Ph.D., P.E. is a Principal for RMI’s Global South program, where she leads a diverse team that partners with islands in the Caribbean to support and accelerate their clean energy transitions.
-The team completes energy modeling and technical analysis to complete integrated resource plans in partnership with Caribbean island utilities and governments, which are a key piece of developing national energy transition strategies.
+The team completes energy modeling and technical analysis to complete integrated resource plans in partnership with Caribbean island utilities, governments, and regulators.
 These plans take a whole-systems view of various options for the future of the electricity sector on each island, and lead to specific investment plans for clean energy solutions.
 She has worked closely with stakeholders in Saint Lucia, Saint Vincent and the Grenadines, Belize, the British Virgin Islands, the Turks and Caicos Islands, and Bermuda.
 Kaitlyn also leads modeling efforts related to small island microgrid opportunities.

 Kaitlyn joined RMI after completing a Ph.D. in electrical engineering from Michigan Technological University in Houghton, MI.
 Her dissertation research focused on microgrids, and optimizing control strategies for distributed renewable resources.
-Kaitlyn is a 2010 recipient of the National Science Foundation Graduate Research Fellowship.
+Kaitlyn is a past recipient of the National Science Foundation Graduate Research Fellowship.

 Ph.D., M.S., and B.Sc., Electrical Engineering, Michigan Technological University

-Award: Society of Women Engineers Region I Distinguished New Engineer, 2017
+Society of Women Engineers Distinguished New Engineer, 2018